For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 Several of the major freeways in the area run through or around downtown Los Angeles including the 5, the 10, the 60, the 101, and the 110.
 All four of these freeways come together in quite an engineering feat called the East Los Angeles Interchange.
 This is one of the busiest freeway interchanges in the world.
 The freeways near and around downtown seem like they can be busy regardless of the day or night.
 We’ve driven into downtown at 2am in the morning on a weekend night and there is still a mass of red lights in front of us heading towards downtown.
 A good time to drive the “freeway ring” around downtown Los Angeles is early Sunday morning.
 If traffic is light (and it usually is Sunday mornings) you can drive entirely around downtown hitting several major freeways (including the 10 freeway) in about 15 minutes.
 Every LA freeway buff has to drive circles around downtown in light traffic!

 One of the most stressful parts of driving the freeways of Los Angeles (especially when they are busy) is trying to figure out which lane(s) to be in when switching to a new freeway at major freeway intersections.
-There are many freeway intersections in and around downtown (major freeways) and you have to really stay on your toes to make sure you remain on the correct freeway to reach your final destination.
+There are many freeway intersections in and around downtown (major freeways) and you have to really stay on your toes to make sure you remain on the correct freeway to reach your final destination (or simply use a voice navigation system).
 Having to cross multiple lanes of traffic to merge, exit or enter, and having freeway exits sometimes exiting to the right and or sometimes to the left makes driving in this region challenging.
 This is especially true for merges involving the 10, the 110 and the 101 freeways near downtown.
 Here is a good example of this: the 10 east to the 110 north; you have to be in the left 2 lanes to exit the 10 freeway.
 To complicate matters once you are dumped onto the 110 N you must get over to the left immediately to stay on the 110 or you will be unmercifully hung out to dry and will have to drive by all the stacked up traffic leaving you no option but to exit the freeway into downtown.
 Navigation around downtown Los Angeles would be quite a challenge even if you were the only car on the freeway.
-Fun times here!
+Imagine if you were the only car on the LA Freeways around downtown.
+What fun!
+Good times!

 In part due to the large size of the Los Angeles metropolitan region, the area’s fascination with the automobile, and clever engineers, there have been a number of advancements and “firsts” in regards to the freeway systems.
 A couple notable achievements in the south land are California’s first freeway, (the 110, Pasadena Freeway), the area’s first 4-level interchange (downtown), leading the nation in building totally separate from the rest of the freeway carpool (HOV) lanes, and building the area’s first totally fully automated toll-way system (the 91 Freeway).